Sharding allows DALI to partition the dataset into nonoverlapping pieces on which each DALI pipeline

 True).It is applicable when the shard size is not a multiple of the batch size,

-last_batch_policy- Determines the police about the last batch when the shard size is not divisible by the batch size.Only partially filled with the data or dropped entirely if it.
-The possible options are:
+last_batch_policy- Determines the handling of the last batch when the shard size is not divisible by the batch size.It affects batches only partially filled with the data.
+See

-DROP - If the last batch cannot be fully filled by the data from given epoch it is dropped.
+DROP - The last batch is dropped if it cannot be fully filled with data from the current epoch

 Here is the formula to calculate the shard size for a shard ID: